February 3, 2019

 A joint stock company (JSC) is a legal entity which provides its shareholders with limited liability to the extent of value of their shareholding (with few exceptions from this rule).
 Shareholders who have not fully paid for their shares bear joint and several liability for the JSC’s obligations within the limits of the unpaid portion of the value of their shares.
 The number of founders of the JSC is unrestricted (i.e. from 1 to any).
 Shareholders of open JSC may freely dispose of their shares without the consent of other shareholders.
 JSC may have closed subscription for shares except in cases where such closed subscription is limited by the company’s charter and by the Joint Stock Company Law.
 An JSC may close subscription to shares, with the exception of cases when such a closed subscription is limited by the company’s charter or the Law on Joint-Stock Companies.

 The charter capital of a JSC comprises the nominal value of the company’s shares acquired by the shareholders.
 All shares must have the same nominal value.
 The nominal value of preferred shares distributed may not exceed 20% of the company’s charter capital.
-The minimum charter capital of JSC may not be less than USD 400,000.
-The charter capital may be decreased by decreasing the nominal value of shares or by reducing the total number of shares issued (buy-out and cancellation), or increased by increasing the nominal value of shares or by issuing new shares.
+The amount of the charter capital shall be determined by the Charter.
+Regarding certain spheres of activity which are subject to obligatory licensing (banking, insurance, tourism, etc.) there are certain requirements to the minimum amount of the charter capital.

 Shares in a JSC may be registered shares (showing name of the owner).
 The nominal price of a share may not exceed 5,000 UZS (US$ 0.60).
 Value of shares in the Charter of the company must be recorded in Uzbek currency.